-How It Works?
+How does It work?

-The opportunity looks exciting from a distance but that’s pretty much it.
+The opportunity looks exciting from a distance, but that’s pretty much it.
 It’s just a way to lure people into paying for the monthly newsletter.
-The product isn’t that good and it’s all about false hype and bold income claims.
+The product isn’t that good, and it’s all about false hype and bold income claims.

 You will find many reviews online which say the same.
 Here’s one of them from a finance professional.

 This facts he mentions are a far cry from the company’s bold claims.
-Not only is your money at risk with these investment schemes, the returns aren’t as lucrative as one would think.
-If you’re into investing, you would know there are a lot better (and safer) ways to get 4-5% annual returns.
+Not only is your money at risk with these investment schemes, but the returns aren’t as lucrative as one would think.
+If you’re into investing, you would know there are better (and safer) ways to get 4-5% annual returns.

 It’s interesting to note the offer is (probably) banned in the US states of Vermont or California.
-The website is not accepting applications from people residing in these two states, a government ‘ban’ could explain why.
+The website is not accepting applications from people residing in these two states; a government ‘ban’ could explain why.

 Are Insurance Return Checks a Scam?

 If you’re looking for a safe (and legit) way to make money from home, you should instead check out our top recommended training.
-It teaches the affiliate marketing business model and has created hundreds of 5-figure earners if not more.
+It teaches the affiliate marketing business model and has created hundreds of 5-figure earners, if not more.